paulamlago/song-data-analysis/README.md

 As before, we can distinguish that the most used word by the Bitish band and other songs is **love**.

 ### Sentiments Frecuency

-Using the word extraction technique previously explained and this dictionary, we have explored which are the sentiments more used by the singer Adele in 12 of her songs.
+In order to understand the sentiment extraction from the song lyrics, we have explored which are the sentiments more used by the singer Adele in 12 of her songs.
 Before seeing the results, we established the hypothesis that the main sentiment in her work is *sadness* or *negativity*.
 The results can be seen in the images below.

 ![alt tex](/Memoria/Imagenes/Adele_sentiments.png)